slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Cold call all owners to rent.
 8 said yes.
 Then auction!
 - irritation -> challenge people to make something that they don’t want to do. agitation -> challenge people to make something that they want to do. agitate more than irritate.

+- how to say no: When processing a “yes” or “no” to a request, don’t forget about your third option: negotiation.
+- how to say no to an interview: i think i said already everthing about that subject.
+- how to say no to something else: i think i did already what i can do.
+- how much would i have to pay to close this deal now
+- smart partners negotiate fair deals because they know that lopsided deals are fragile and that most value accumulates in long term trust relationships. you can tell a lot about a potential partner by their opening offer. (naval)
 -->

 > *"Advertising has us chasing cars and clothes, working jobs we hate so we can buy shit we don’t need."